pbrogan12/chem/Chapter-6.md

 > **Notation for the Sampling Distribution of x&#772; **
 >
-> If all posible simple random samples of size n are selected from a population with mean µ and standard deviation σ, the mean of the sample means is denoted by µ x&#772; and the standard deviation of all sample means is denoted by σ x&#772; . (σ x&#772; is called the standard error of mean.)
+> If all possible simple random samples of size n are selected from a population with mean µ and standard deviation σ, the mean of the sample means is denoted by µ x&#772; and the standard deviation of all sample means is denoted by σ x&#772; . (σ x&#772; is called the standard error of mean.)
 >
 > Mean of all values x&#772;: µx&#772; = µ
 >